About Caving Snowdonia Wales

 What about Footwear?

 We provide Wellington boots in sizes 1-12 for your use.
-You do not have to wear these and can wear your own footwear if you like but they will need to be good at gripping on wet slippery rocks and be watertight enough to let you walk though ankle deep puddles.
+You do not have to wear these and can wear your own wellington boots if you like but they will need to be rubber soled and good at gripping on wet slippery rocks and be watertight enough to let you walk though calf-deep puddles.

 Can I take photographs?

 Yes.
 By all means snap your friends/family having a whale of a time!
-There are also many fascinating sights in the mines to photograph and you're welcome to bring a tripod and flashguns etc, so long time permits and you can store it all in your backpack for when you need both hands.
+There are also many fascinating sights in the mines to photograph.

-Ideally you should bring yourself a drink and a snack or packed meal as we'll no doubt stop for an underground picnic at some point.
+You will need to bring you own food and drink with you, there will be opportunities in the trip to have a snack or packed lunch.
 Anything you do bring needs to fit into a small backpack as you'll need to keep your hands free.
 Please don't bring too much as it will weigh you down and also please be aware that we do not take responsibility for any loss or damage of personal items.
-There are no toilet facilities in the mines.

 Anything else?